happycog/VMG-Nested/README.md

                 {if blog:no_results}{redirect="404"}{/if}
         {/exp:vmg_nested:channel:entries}

         {!-- Third Party Modules.
-All tag parametrs from the original module tag can be used. --}
+All tag parameters from the original module tag can be used. --}
         {exp:vmg_nested:tag:entries prefix="tag_entry"}
                 {tag_entry:title}